-NOTE: Articles 90 – 93 on Navigational tools for Church Missions have been revised and incorporated into a single article through Catalyst Services which is ready to be downloaded
+NOTE: Articles 90 – 93 on Navigational tools for Church Missions have been revised and incorporated into a single article through Catalyst Services.

 The transitions and tools described in this series of articles are used as the framework for missions coaching among Fellowship churches in Canada.
 If you are interested in exploring a coaching relationship for your church’s missions efforts, please contact Mark via the contact link below.